MairaKhan-AI/Language-Translator/README.md

 During this project, I learned:

-- Building interactive web applications with Streamlit
+* Building interactive web applications with Streamlit
-- Using translation services through the deep-translator library
+* Using translation services through the `deep-translator` library
-- Designing user-friendly interfaces
+* Designing user-friendly interfaces
-- Validating user input
+* Validating user input
-- Handling exceptions in Python
+* Handling exceptions in Python
-- Organizing Python projects
+* Organizing Python projects
-- Managing project dependencies using `requirements.txt`
+* Managing project dependencies using `requirements.txt`
-- Creating and documenting GitHub repositories
+* Using Git and GitHub for version control
+* Deploying a Streamlit application to the web

 ---

+## 🔮 Future Improvements

+Planned improvements may include:

+* 🎨 Enhanced custom UI and styling
+* 📋 Copy-to-clipboard functionality
+* 🧹 Clear input/output controls
+* 💡 Example translation prompts
+* 🔊 Text-to-speech support
+* 🕘 Translation history

+---

 ## 👩‍💻 Developed By

 **Maira Khan**
 BS Artificial Intelligence Student

 ---

+⭐ If you find this project useful, feel free to explore the repository or try the live demo.